 Common Mistakes to Avoid

 - The "Three-Day Myth": Assuming grief "finishes" in three days is a major error.
-Research shows most employees take at least 8 weeks to feel "mentally present" again.
+Many employees take weeks or months before they feel mentally present at work again.

 - Privacy Violations: Employers should never disclose the cause of death or specific details to the rest of the team without the bereaved employee's explicit consent.